MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 The debugger only loads *.pdb* files that exactly match the *.pdb* files created when an app was built (that is, the original *.pdb* files or copies).
 This exact duplication is necessary because the actual layout of apps can change even if the code itself has not changed.
 For more information, see [Why does Visual Studio require debugger symbol files to exactly match the binary files that they were built with?](https://blogs.msdn.microsoft.com/jimgries/2007/07/06/why-does-visual-studio-require-debugger-symbol-files-to-exactly-match-the-binary-files-that-they-were-built-with/)

 > [!TIP]
-> If you want to debug code outside your project source code, such as Windows code or third-party code your project calls, you must specify the location of the external code's *.pdb* files (and optionally, the source files), which must exactly match the builds in the apps.
+> To debug code outside your project source code, such as Windows code or third-party code your project calls, you must specify the location of the external code's *.pdb* files (and optionally, the source files), which must exactly match the builds in the apps.

-> [!NOTE]
-> For debugging managed code on a remote device, all symbol files must be located either on the local machine, or in a location [specified in the debugger options](#configure-debugger-symbol-options).

 ## Set debug compiler options for symbol files

 When you build a project from the Visual Studio IDE with the standard **Debug** build configuration, the C++ and managed compilers create the appropriate symbol files for your code.
-You can also set compiler options in code to create the symbol files.
+You can also set compiler options in code.

 ### C/C++ options

+- *VC\<x>.pdb* and *\<project>.pdb* files

   A *.pdb* file for C/C++ is created when you build with [/ZI or /Zi](/cpp/build/reference/z7-zi-zi-debug-information-format).

-- In [!INCLUDE[vcprvc](../code-quality/includes/vcprvc_md.md)], the [/Fd](/cpp/build/reference/fd-program-database-file-name) option names the *.pdb* file the compiler creates.
+In [!INCLUDE[vcprvc](../code-quality/includes/vcprvc_md.md)], the [/Fd](/cpp/build/reference/fd-program-database-file-name) option names the *.pdb* file the compiler creates.
 When you create a project in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] using wizards, the **/Fd** option is set to create a *.pdb* file named *\<project>.pdb*.

   If you build your C/C++ application using a makefile, and you specify **/ZI** or **/Zi** without **/Fd**, the compiler creates two *.pdb* files: